LethalRabbit/efteling-danse-macabre-wled-lantern/README.md

 ### Step 1 - Remove the original battery compartment

-Using a phillip's head screw driver, remove the two screws in the battery compartment at the bottom of the lantern.
+Using a Phillips-head screw driver, remove the two screws in the battery compartment at the bottom of the lantern.

 ![Battery compartment](https://github.com/LethalRabbit/efteling-danse-macabre-wled-lantern/blob/46b1705ffd5b5d854b823df9153b5d8255ae39b3/images/Battery%20Compartment.jpg)